keatonthornock/Program/README.md

    - Hymn Directory
 6. In **File → Share → Share**, set General access to **Anyone with the link → Viewer**.

-## Updating your site later

-- This template now uses a manually edited, committed `config.json`.
-- When new template versions are released, compare your README version and files with the latest template version.
-- Copy in updated template files as needed, but avoid overwriting your own `config.json` values.

 ## Calendar set up (optional)

 You can automatically pull events from the ward calendar.